-All referenced documents will be made available at <URL to be inserted> ver the past five years, DMC has been setting the table for Rochester's future through planning, investment and infrastructure.
+ver the past five years, DMC has been setting the table for Rochester's future through planning, investment and infrastructure.
 Moving into our sixth year, we continue to build toward the vision defined in our 2015 Development Plan - a guide for each phase of development across six integrated sub-districts.
-As this update chronicles, our mission to position Rochester as the world's premier destination for health and wellness that attracts people, investment and jobs is becoming a reality.
-A re-imagined and resilient Rochester is emerging.
+But as we begin the Development Plan's next five-year phase, we are reassessing and refining our plans to account for the new challenges posed by the COVID-19 pandemic.